 2. Main document

-The abstract should be 150 words long, and 6 keywords must be provided.
+The abstract should be 150 words long, and no more than 6 keywords must be provided.

 Authors are encouraged to use the provided template to format their papers.